pmem/pmdk/doc/pmempool-rm.1.md

 `-s, --only-pools`

-Remove only pool files and do not remove poolset files.
+Remove only pool files and do not remove pool set files.

 `-f, --force`